florencemezino/i-am-florence/Testing.md

 ## Known Bugs

-* Portfolio : "Like button" do not trigger data
+* Portfolio : "Like button" do not trigger data collection
-*
+* Progress bar is static and not in motion when opening the page
 *

 ## Feedback